Sustainability

 Waste volume capable of reuse of total waste quantity

-Waste management from business operations (Alternative Purpose) by
+Waste management from business operations (Alternative Purpose) from the total amount of waste

-Integrated food cut-off reduction (OA Ordering) project reduce the amount of cut food
+Integrated food product write-off reduction project (OA Ordering) reduced the amount of food excess or waste by 7,827 tonnes

 Performance Against Goal